-Want to diversify your investment portfolio to include real estate, without all the work and hefty cash requirements?
+Want to diversify your investment portfolio to include real estate without all the work and hefty cash requirements?
 Here are five ways to invest in real estate passively.

-It’s possible to instantly invest in real estate online, by buying and selling shares of Real Estate Investment Trusts (REITs) on a publicly traded market.
+It’s possible to instantly invest in real estate online by buying and selling shares of Real Estate Investment Trusts (REITs) on a publicly traded market.
 Many REITs are traded on public stock exchanges (e.g. ticker symbol REM), offering shares for anyone to buy.
 The REITs then use that money to purchase and manage income properties, from office buildings to apartment buildings to shopping centers.

 Purchasing shares of a REIT requires far less time or knowledge than directly buying a rental property.
-Plus, to avoid paying federal income taxes, REITs generally pay out at least 90 percent of its taxable income to shareholders each year as dividends.
+Plus, to avoid paying federal income taxes, REITs generally pay out at least 90 percent of their taxable income to shareholders each year as dividends.

 On the other hand, investors must pay management fees (some over 100 basis points) to a REIT.
-A publicly-traded REIT may also offer fewer diversification benefits from stocks and bonds than other real estate investments because it is traded on exchanges alongside stocks.
+A publicly traded REIT may also offer fewer diversification benefits from stocks and bonds than other real estate investments because it is traded on exchanges alongside stocks.

 Not all REITs are traded publicly.
-Privately-held REITs operate similarly to publicly-traded REITs but are not purchased on public exchanges.
+Privately-held REITs operate similarly to publicly traded REITs but are not purchased on public exchanges.
 Although private REITs may offer more diversification for investors than those that are publicly traded, they are usually less liquid, requiring money to be tied up for seven years or more.
 Private REITs can also lack transparency, giving investors little understanding of what real estate is actually held by the REIT.

 In recent years, technology-enabled alternatives to traditional real estate investment have emerged.
 Options range from real estate crowdfunding investments into commercial properties—in which investors receive an equity share—to debt offerings for real estate professionals fixing and flipping properties.